🎮

 Pocket Sprite becomes much easier to judge once it is forced into the same room as PowKiddy V2, RetroMini RS-90, and Circuit Sword.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Pocket Sprite versus PowKiddy V2 is interesting because closest match is the obvious angle.
 PowKiddy V2 sits close enough to Pocket Sprite to make the comparison meaningful, but different enough to sharpen the buying decision.
 PowKiddy V2 is tracked around 40.0.
-More importantly, pocket Sprite versus RetroMini RS-90 is interesting because more powerful is the obvious angle.
-Compared with Pocket Sprite, RetroMini RS-90 makes the more obvious play for readers who care about more powerful.
+In practice, pocket Sprite versus RetroMini RS-90 is interesting because more powerful is the obvious angle.
+If Pocket Sprite feels almost right but not quite, RetroMini RS-90 is the sort of nearby detour that can completely change the shortlist.
 RetroMini RS-90 is tracked around 30.0.
 Its overall rating is ⭐️½.
-In practice, pocket Sprite versus Circuit Sword is interesting because better value is the obvious angle.
-Circuit Sword sits close enough to Pocket Sprite to make the comparison meaningful, but different enough to sharpen the buying decision.
+From another angle, pocket Sprite versus Circuit Sword is interesting because better value is the obvious angle.
+In practice, if Pocket Sprite feels almost right but not quite, Circuit Sword is the sort of nearby detour that can completely change the shortlist.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.